microsoft/PowerToys/README.md

 - Setting WinUI3 proof-of-concept and validate we do need at least one more feature, elevation support from WinUI 3 unpackaged applications.

 #### Dev improvements
-- New YAML based pipeline for building our signed installer.
-This will allow us to consolidate our CI to use same file.
+- New YAML-based pipeline for building our signed installer.
+This will allow us to consolidate our CI to use the same file.
 This was critical for us to unblock ARM64 and .NET 6 migration.
 - Our submodules will no longer auto fetch to prevent locking issues.
 If you want a refresher on how to do this, head to [our dev docs](https://github.com/microsoft/PowerToys/tree/main/doc/devdocs#get-submodules-to-compile)
 - Localization system shifted to Touchdown from CDPx.
 This should remove many of the loc issues.
 - Consolidated a lot of the naming of EXEs and DLLs along with projects